 Why is it so important to speak to the adult when I have a safeguarding concern about them?

-The 2014 Care Act says that safeguarding an adult from abuse or neglect has to be done with their involvement to the greatest extent - possible.
+The 2014 Care Act says that safeguarding an adult from abuse or neglect has to be done with their involvement to the greatest extent possible.
 Everyone has the human right to be involved in the decisions that affect their lives.
-This approach is known as "making safeguarding personal".